adjust/shrimp/README.md

   # The default options are listed in the Readme.
 To use your own file from
   # config/shrimp/config.json in Rails app, you could do this:
   config.command_config_file = Rails.root.join('config/shrimp/config.json')

+  # Enable if you want to see details such as the phantomjs command line that it's about to execute.
+  config.debug = false

 end
 ```